-If your Airhead transmission is stuck in gear, or neutral; will not shift into another gear; the lever "seems disconnected" inside the transmission: you may have loose shift lever (at the transmission itself) if your shift lever is the type that has a Allen screw in its center.
-Check that the screw is moderately tight...if they back out much, the lever will move & do nothing!
-The article below assumes you have ALREADY checked for this.
+If your Airhead transmission is stuck in gear or neutral; will not shift into another gear; the lever "seems disconnected" inside the transmission, etc...... you may have a loose shift lever (at the transmission itself) if your shift lever is the type that has a Allen screw in its center.
+Check that the screw is moderately tight ...if they back out much, the lever will move & do nothing!
+The article below assumes you have already checked for this.

-A pawl spring breakage in the middle of nowhere means you are stuck in whatever gear the transmission happened to be in.
-This tool allows you to shift the transmission into a more usable gear, & leave it there; so you can ride the bike to get it to a place for repairs, whether that is home or otherwise.
+A pawl spring breakage means you are stuck in whatever gear the transmission happened to be in.
+This tool allows you to shift the transmission into a usable gear & leave it there; so you can ride the bike to get it to a place for repairs, whether that is home or otherwise.

-Rumor has it that you can remove the fuel tank, turn the bike upside down, & move the shift mechanism to another gear.
-Previously I said that I honestly did not know of anyone who has actually done this (whom I can quote!).
-However, on 07/27/2016 I was informed that the procedure HAD been done, but they only managed to get the transmission into 5th.
-Here is what I received; and, the photos definitely confirmed the procedure...the bike was upside down, being lifted by several guys: "A bloke from the West Australian club recently went to South Australia with the vintage club and had this problem.
+Old rumors have it that you can remove the fuel tank, turn the bike upside down, & move the shift mechanism to another gear.
+Previously I said that I did not know of anyone who has actually done this whom I could quote.
+However, on 07/27/2016 I was informed that the procedure had been done, but they only managed to get the transmission into 5th gear.
+Here is what I received; and, the photos definitely confirmed the procedure ...the bike was upside down, being lifted by several guys: "A bloke from the West Australian club recently went to South Australia with the vintage club and had this problem.
 As you can see by the photos the remedy they attempted.
 It was stuck in 2nd gear and they hoped to get it to 4th, but 5th was all they could manage and he rode it back to Perth in 5th, around 2000 miles.
 Yes the box had to be repaired.
 I have attached a couple of photos.
 Yes I asked the bloke and he was fine with me forwarding the pictures to you."

 A discussion of Pawl Springs, Shift Kit levers, and other things appropriate for background information, is here:

-http://bmwmotorcycletech.info/transmission.htm You will need to skim through that entire article for reasonable comprehension, as information is scattered.
+http://bmwmotorcycletech.info/transmission.htm.
+You will need to skim through that entire article for reasonable comprehension, as information is scattered throughout.

-IF you make one of these tools with the intention of taking it on your motorcycle for use if the pawl spring breaks, I cannot emphasize more that you should practice using it, before you need the tool.
-SO: If you really ever need this tool, you are VERY HIGHLY advised to try using it ahead of time to get an idea of the hand motions required.
-You can do it at any time.
-If you NEED the tool, you will not have the luxury of seeing the rear cover off, as in the photos below.
-It is helpful to have practiced this on a transmission that is a cutaway; or at least the cover is off, so you can SEE what is needed.
-You can do the practicing with the transmission still in the bike, or on the workbench, perhaps at time of spline cleaning and lubrication?
+If you make one of these tools with the intention of taking it on your motorcycle for use if the pawl spring breaks, I cannot emphasize enough that you should practice using it, before you need the tool.
+You need to know ahead of time the hand motions required.
+When you need the tool you will not have the luxury of seeing the rear cover off, as in the photos below.
+It is helpful to have practiced this on a transmission that is a cutaway; or at least the cover is off, so you can see what is needed, but most will practice with the transmission still in the bike, or on the workbench, perhaps at time of spline cleaning and lubrication?
 Ideally, you will practice on a transmission that someone has opened-up for repairs; or, on a cut-away model at SuperTech.

-AFTER using this tool: you replace it & the modified filler plug which is part of the tool, with the original filler plug & its original gasket.
-The GEAR that you will leave the transmission in depends on YOUR desire & circumstances.
-That gear may be 2nd or 3rd, seldom would it be 1st or 4th or 5th.
+Since the purpose of the tool is to enable you to continue on your journey, the gear that you will leave the transmission in depends on your desire & circumstances.
+That gear may be 1st, 2nd or 3rd, seldom would it be 4th or 5th.
 2nd gear is likely the most practical.
-You would not want to ride constantly in 1st, unless only a few miles; and you don't want to start out in 4th or 5th.
-If in 1st, you couldn't go hardly fast enough to keep you happy for any distance, and if in 4th or 5th you would likely put a huge amount of wear on the clutch if you had to do many stops.
+You would not want to ride constantly in 1st, unless only a few miles; and you wouldn't likely want to start out from stops in 4th or 5th.
+If in 1st, you might not be able to go fast enough to keep you happy for any distance, and if in 4th or 5th you would likely put a huge amount of wear on the clutch if you had to do many stops.
 I could envision a serious off-road situation, where 1st might be the gear to select.
-Consider mileage from where you are, to where you need to go, and MY GUESS is that you will use 1st or 2nd gear.
-Using 2nd, carefully, means a bit more than quite low speeds of 1st, yet the clutch won't be excessively slipped (avoid starting and going up hills!).
+Using 2nd, carefully, means you can travel faster than the quite low speeds of 1st, yet the clutch won't be excessively slipped (avoid starting and going up hills).